75033us/snake-ai/README.md

 ## Running Guide

 This project is based on the Python programming language and mainly uses external code libraries such as [Pygame](https://www.pygame.org/news)、[OpenAI Gym](https://github.com/openai/gym)、[Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/).
 The Python version used for running the program is 3.8.16.
 It is recommended to use [Anaconda](https://www.anaconda.com) to configure the Python environment.

-The following setup process has been tested on the Windows 11 system.
-The following commands are for the console/terminal (Console/Terminal/Shell).
+The following setup process has been tested on the MacOS 13.4.1 system.

 ### Environment Configuration